MicrosoftDocs/win32/desktop-src/direct3d9/guid.md

 ---
-Description: 'Defines a GUID that can be used in other templates.' ms.assetid: 'dbfdd307-310f-4c80-b4aa-f16a81a9a372'
+Description: Defines a GUID that can be used in other templates. ms.assetid: dbfdd307-310f-4c80-b4aa-f16a81a9a372
 title: Guid
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Guid